aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

-# Building a Knowledge graph and Generative AI powered Manufacturing Digital Thread
+# Building Manufacturing Digital Thread Using Graph and Generative AI on AWS

 ## Table of Contents
 1. [Introduction](#introduction)